briatte/srqm/Programs/README.md

 ## `repl`

 Creates a replication folder out of a do-file.
 The folder will contain the do-file, log and all plots that were assigned a `name()` in the code.
-It will also contain any file exported from the do-file, and a README file.
+It will also contain any file exported by the do-file and a short file manifest in a `README` file.

 ## `require`